cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 }
 ```

-This ensured, with very important caveats explored below, that only
+This ensures, with some very important caveats explored below, that
-information from the Book of Leinster will be returned to this query,
+only information from the Book of Leinster will be returned to this
-allowing the user to narrow to a specific MS or set of MSS.
+query, allowing the user to narrow to a specific MS or set of MSS.

 At the moment of writing, Named Graphs are not composable.
 For
 instance, you cannot nest a Named Graph within another Named Graph.